EldritchJS/adversarial_pipeline/README.md

-# adversarial_pipeline

-Prerequisites:
+# Adversarial Machine Learning Pipeline on OpenShift

+### Overview
+This project contains a demo of conducting adversarial machine learning example generation and model retraining using microservices on OpenShift.

+### Prerequisites

 Persistent storage where adversarial images will be placed.
 For purposes of this demo a Dropbox API token associated to a single application folder is used.
 The `adversarial\_example\_generator` service can be modified to handle the storage of your choosing.
+You'll also need access to a running OpenShift cluster.

+### Running the demo

 1. Start Postgresql service
 ```